damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 ## <i class="fa fa-users fa-fw icon-color font-awesome" aria-hidden="true"></i> Marketing Team Functional Groups
 {: #groups}

-Our Marketing team is lead by [Ashley Smith][ashley] - [Chief Marketing Officer (CMO)][cmo].
-It is split into four key functional groups, which are equally important for the success of GitLab:
+Our Marketing team is split into four key functional groups, which are equally important for the success of GitLab:

 <!-- The following HTML blocks are the Functional Groups Boxes -->
 <!-- DON'T EDIT THIS PART BELOW UNLESS YOU KNOW WHAT YOU'RE DOING :) -->